paul-green-stone/linked-list-ADT/README.md

 Singly-linked list, simply called *linked list*, is a data structure composed of individual elements, each linked by a single pointer.
 Each element consists of two parts: a data member and a pointer, called the *next* pointer.
 Using this two-member structure, a linked list is formed by setting the next pointer of each element to point to the element that follows it.
 The next pointer of the last element is set to *NULL*, , a convenient sentinel marking the end of the list.

+By default, you cannot create nodes with *NULL* as its data field.
+To allow *NULL* nodes to be inserted into a list, you need to compile a program with `NULL_ELMS` flag.

 ## API

 ### List_init